Location & Position

 Segment IVa — Left Medial Superior

-Location: Upper part of left medial sector
+Location: Upper part of left medial sector, superior to porta hepatis

 IVb